BusyStudent/Btk-ng/README.md

 # Btk

-Fast and easy to use UIToolkit for building user interfaces.
+Fast, lightweight and easy to use UIToolkit for building user interfaces.

 It still at early developing.